code-infokalpa/SF_FieldHistoryTracker/README.md

 # Configuration options
+## Batch configuration
+1. Default batch size for processing Field_History_Tracker__c records is 10, you can change batch size using "Field History Tracker Batch Config" custom settings by creating an org level record and populate "Batch Size" field.

+## Field History related list
+1. 'Icon name' - Choose which icon to show next to the related list title, use the following link as a reference: https://www.lightningdesignsystem.com/icons/.
+For example, you can enter: 'standard:article'"
+2. 'Icon background color' - Type the HEX color to use as a background for the choosed icon.
+For example, you can enter: '#FFFFFF'"
+3. 'Header Title to show' - Change header title which shows as title of of related list by default it shows as 'Field History Stores'"
+4. 'Number of records options' - Type the options of the number of records to retrieve, separated by a comma.
+Those options will be displayed to the end-user in a picklist, to offer him the choice of how many records to retrieve.
+For example, you can type: '50,100,150'."
+5. Display mode small, medium and large screens - Choose the display mode for respective screen sizes.

 # caveats
 1. If you choose to manually 'abort' the FieldHistoryCreationBatch, it is important to ensure that you also delete all "Field_History_Tracker__c" records with the record type "Batch_Info".
 This can be done using the following query: "SELECT Id FROM Field_History_Tracker__c WHERE RecordType.DeveloperName = 'Batch_Info'".